kdschmidt1/Sail_Instrument/Readme.md

 ![nur ein Beispiel](https://github.com/kdschmidt1/SegelDisplay/blob/1f7c9f73a63de39d7d9d32b99be04a16940e7baa/Images/Achtung.png "Beispielbild")

-**This Plugin only works with an AVNAV-Version including Canvas-Overlays (Pull request [211](https://github.com/wellenvogel/avnav/pull/211) already initiated but up to now denied).
-If you would like to test the functionality anyhow, you can find after installation an AvNav debian package in the /home/pi/avnav/data/bin/ directory.
-You have to rename the package to ..._all.deb (without .txt) and install it with
-sudo dpkg -i avnav...._all.deb  (!!
-This will overwrite your current installation !!)
-The version is based on the original repository from 17th of april, 2022.
-If you find the plugin helpful, you can support me by commenting in the above mentioned pull request**
+**This Plugin only works with an AVNAV-Version including User-Overlays (see Issue request [213](https://github.com/wellenvogel/avnav/issues/213) with a daily-release already in preparation**

-This project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
+The project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).

 There is a very good description of the basic functionality in [blauwasser.de](https://www.blauwasser.de/navigation/app-sailsteer-bandg) und [mark-chisnell](https://www.bandg.com/de-de/blog/sailsteer-with-mark-chisnell/)